Painting in Watercolour with Stella Mariash

 You will explore a range of watercolour techniques such as creative ways of mark-making, various brush techniques, creating textures and developing effective colour combinations whilst considering different compositions and viewpoints.

-This is a mixed ability course and the tutor will be adaptable to respond to all learners needs and believes that it enhances the students’ experience and learning.
-The class atmosphere will be relaxed but focused on what each learner needs.
+This is a mixed-ability course, so the tutor will be adaptable to respond to all your needs as a learner.
+This is because we believe that it enhances your experience and understanding of the course content.
+The class atmosphere is relaxed, but focussed on your own work.

 Teaching methods include: